 The Norlin Era

-One of many things which needs to be said here is the deal with Gibson having gone through some years when their product quality slipped below the previous standard.
-When Gibson was owned by 'Norlin' the quality of Gibson guitars, by almost all accounts, was less than before, and less than the quality of new Gibson guitars.
+Gibson went through some years when their product quality slipped below the previous standard.
+When Gibson was owned by "Norlin" the quality of Gibson guitars, by almost all accounts, was less than before, and less than the quality of new Gibson guitars.

 None of this is to say a Gibson built between 1966 and 1986 is a bad guitar.
 What is accepted as true here is that a lot of guitars left the Gibson factories during those years which should not have passed quality control standards.
 There were still some very fine guitars made during those years.